famesjranko/basic-internet-monitoring/README.md

 # Basic Internet Monitoring and Modem Power Cycle System (Tapo P100)

-This project monitors internet connectivity by pinging multiple targets, logs the status in an SQLite database, and automatically triggers a modem power cycle if consecutive failures are detected.
+This project monitors internet connectivity by pinging multiple targets, logs the status in an SQLite database, and automatically triggers a modem power cycle via Tapo P100 Smart Plug if consecutive failures are detected.
 It also provides a dashboard to visualize the network status over time using a Dash web app.

 ## Features